Nathanael2409/Nathanael2409/README.md

 - 🤔 I'm open to collaborating on various projects around the world to learn more and develop my pedagogical project.

-- 📫 You can contact me at tanonathanaelkohi@gmail.com or on my LinkedIn profile Tano Nathanael KOHI
+- 📫 You can contact me at tanonathanaelkohi@gmail.com or on my LinkedIn profile www.linkedin.com/in/tano-nathanael-kohi-6583b725a

         🔭See you soon...